-Jones will not cycle in central Cardiff
+Carwyn Jones will not cycle in Cardiff

 In recent years, Cardiff council has announced schemes to encourage cycling in the capital, including a bike hire service.

+Huw Thomas, leader of Cardiff council, tweeted: "If that is genuinely Carwyn's view, then I would expect the distribution of the new cash to reflect it!"

-Huw Thomas, leader of Cardiff council, welcomed the new funding and renewed his commitment to investing in cycling in the city: "We have to invest in our cycling infrastructure.
+Prior to the publication of Mr Jones' comments he welcomed the new funding and renewed his commitment to investing in cycling in the city: "We have to invest in our cycling infrastructure.

-"I keep hearing that message loud and clear from the people of Cardiff for them to really make that shift from using their cars to cycling."

 "What this cash does is enable us to construct new cycle routes that are in effect off-road, that won't suffer the same kind of erosion effects through heavy transport" he added.

+Former local government minister Leighton Andrews said Mr Jones' comments were "unfortunate in that it was more likely to put people off cycling".

+"What does it say about how we prioritise cars over safe routes and how we design our cities if our own first minister doesn't feel safe to cycle in his own capital city?" asked Plaid Cymru AM Simon Thomas in the Senedd earlier.

-This sentiment was echoed by the cycling charity, Sustrans Cymru.
-Its director, Steve Brooks, welcomed the investment, saying that safety was the number one issue for cyclists.
+Sustrans Cymru cycling charity director, Steve Brooks, welcomed the investment, saying that safety was the number one issue for cyclists.

 He thinks segregated spaces would help: "That means more cycle paths, separate from traffic in towns and that would go a massive way to encourage people to ditch the car and to cycle those short journeys."